Gabinou/tnecs/DESIGN.md

 ## Ｏn tnecs' Design

-My motivation for tnecs is to make the _simplest possible_ C99 ECS library only with the _minimum necessary features_.
+Make the _simplest possible_ C99 ECS library only with the _minimum necessary features_.
 I also use the ```tcc``` compiler sometimes, so compiler-specific instructions are out of the question.

 In tnecs: